 How AI is changing the future of the financial industry

-AI is perhaps the biggest bet in the financial world today.
-Adopting smart solutions can give financial institutions and banks a sharp advantage over their competitors, by helping them optimise their offerings in this ever-changing, unpredictable world.
+Artificial intelligence (AI) is perhaps the biggest bet in the financial world today.
+Adopting smart solutions can give financial institutions and banks a sharp advantage over their competitors by helping them optimise their offerings in this ever-changing, unpredictable world.

 Today, AI has gone beyond its experimental stage and is being implemented in real-world use cases.
 Banks are using AI bots to onboard clients and perform automated risk analyses of borrowers.
 They are using computer vision, pattern matching, and deep learning to identify process inefficiencies.
 AI-based anti-money laundering solutions are helping them prevent fraud, among several other use cases.

-Banks and financial institutions are combining AI with other emerging technologies, to drive game-changing transformation.
-For instance, Infosys helped an Australian-based bank leverage data analytics, blockchain, IoT, and AI models to help predict highly accurate demand, consumption, and price for trading companies that were presented through an intuitive easy-to-read dashboard to streamline their business trading and procurement process.
+Banks and financial institutions are combining AI with other emerging technologies to drive game-changing transformation.
+For instance, Infosys helped an Australian-based bank leverage data analytics, blockchain, Internet of Things, and AI models to help predict highly accurate demand, consumption, and price for trading companies that were presented through an intuitive easy-to-read dashboard to streamline their business trading and procurement process.